syedabdulsamadahmedali/syedabdulsamadahmedali/README.md

-# Hi 👋, I'm Sam
+# Hi 👋, I'm Syed Abdul Samad Ahmed Ali

 ### Software Engineer | Cloud Enthusiast | Data Explorer

 Welcome to my GitHub!
-I'm a passionate Software Engineer with an M.Sc. in Computer Science from UNB and experience at Microsoft via MAQ.
+I'm a passionate Software Engineer with an M.Sc. in Computer Science from UNB and experience at MAQ.
 I love building innovative solutions with **data**, **code**, and **cloud technologies** ☁️.
 Explore my projects, and let's connect to create something awesome!

 ---

 ## 🚀 About Me

 - 🎓 **M.Sc.
 Computer Science** from University of New Brunswick
-- 💼 Former Software Engineer at **Microsoft** (via MAQ)
+- 💼 Former Software Engineer at MAQ
 - 🔍 Passionate about **cloud architecture**, **data engineering**, and **full-stack development**
 - 🌟 Always learning and experimenting with new tools and technologies